Kalamazoo, Michigan: Other

 The Kal-Haven Trail, heavily used by cyclists, runners, walkers, and snowmobilers, extends to downtown Kalamazoo.
 It runs 34 mi between South Haven, to a trailhead just west of Kalamazoo.
 Between that trailhead and South Haven the trail is run by Van Buren County, even the parts within Kalamazoo County.
 A trail pass is no longer required.
 The Kal-Haven is a rail trail, built on the former right-of-way of the Kalamazoo and South Haven Railroad.

 The section east of the trailhead was opened in 2008 and extends to downtown Kalamazoo.
-It's known as the Kalamazoo River Valley Trail and is run by Kalamazoo County.
+It is known as the Kalamazoo River Valley Trail and is run by Kalamazoo County.
 No pass is required on that section.

 In popular culture

-Kalamazoo's name is a familiar reference in popular music, since its unique sound makes it a "great word for a lyric".
-Its use as metonym for a remote place is discussed above—"although when it comes to both Timbuktu and Kalamazoo, most of that brag-worthy exotic allure is merely in their names".
+Kalamazoo's name is a familiar reference in popular music, since its unique sound makes it a "great word for a lyric."
+Its use as metonym for a remote place is discussed above—"although when it comes to both Timbuktu and Kalamazoo, most of that brag-worthy exotic allure is merely in their names."
 Nonetheless, numerous songs use the city's name in their song title or lyrics.

-Probably the most famous and first was "(I've Got a Gal In) Kalamazoo" (1942) by the Glenn Miller Orchestra with Tex Beneke.
-This #1 popular song was written by Mack Gordon and Harry Warren.
-The performance was recreated with Gene Morrison Orchestra as the Glenn Miller Orchestra and the Nicholas Brothers (doing a memorable dance) in the 1942 movie Orchestra Wives.
-This was nominated: Best Music, Original Song in Academy Awards) Harry Warren (music), Mack Gordon (lyrics).
-See 15th Academy Awards.
+Probably the first and most famous was "(I've Got a Gal In) Kalamazoo" (1942) by the Glenn Miller Orchestra with Tex Beneke.
+The song was written by Mack Gordon and Harry Warren.
+It was recreated by the fictional Gene Morrison Orchestra (performing as the Glenn Miller Orchestra) and the Nicholas Brothers (performing the song as part of a dance sequence) in the 1942 movie Orchestra Wives.
+It was nominated for Best Original Song at the 15th Academy Awards (music by Harry Warren; lyrics by Mack Gordon).

 At least a dozen (and many more versions) of "Kalamazoo" songs have been recorded.
-In chronological order others include: "I've Been Everywhere" by Hank Snow (1962) (album of the same title) and Johnny Cash (1996) Unchained—reworked from the original 1959 Geoff Mack Australian-place-names version made popular by the singer Lucky Starr; "Down on the Corner" (1969) by Creedence Clearwater Revival on their fourth studio album, Willy and the Poor Boys—covered by a dozen other groups—though the reference is not to the city but to one of the "Kalamazoo" line of budget priced guitars manufactured by Gibson; "Kalamazoo" (1995) by Luna on Penthouse; "Cold Rock a Party" (1997) by MC Lyte on Bad As I Wanna B; "Kalamazoo" a song by the rock trio Primus on the 1997 Brown Album; "Top of the World" by Rascalz (1999) on Global Warning; Andrew Peterson lost his luggage in Kalamazoo, according to the song "Isn't It Love" in his 2001 album, Clear to Venus.
-"Kalamazoo", a song by Ben Folds on the 2004 EP Super D; and "Kalamazoo" (2002) by Mike Craver on his album Shining Down.
+In chronological order, others include: "I've Been Everywhere" (1962) by Hank Snow (from the album of the same title) and the 1996 song "Unchained" (also from the album of the same name) by Johnny Cash—reworked from the original 1959 Geoff Mack Australian-place-names version made popular by the singer Lucky Starr, "Down on the Corner" (1969) by Creedence Clearwater Revival on their fourth studio album, Willy and the Poor Boys—covered by a dozen other groups—though the reference is not to the city but to the "Kalamazoo" line of budget priced guitars manufactured by Gibson, "Kalamazoo" (1995) by Luna on Penthouse, "Cold Rock a Party" (1996) by MC Lyte on Bad as I Wanna B, "Kalamazoo" (1997) by the rock trio Primus on Brown Album, "Top of the World" (1999) by Rascalz on Global Warning, "Isn't It Love" (2001) by Andrew Peterson on Clear to Venus (at one point, he sings that he lost his luggage in Kalamazoo), "Kalamazoo" (2002) by Mike Craver on Shining Down, "Kalamazoo" (2004) by Ben Folds on the EP Super D, and "Kalamazoo" (2017) by The Show Ponies on their album How It All Goes Down.